Robert S. Powell III

 Robert Powell III (born 20th century) is an American stand-up comedian and political satirist.

-He is known for his work as part of Shaquille O'Neal's All-Star Comedy Jam, on HBO's All Def Comedy, and for his appearance on Donald Glover's Atlanta on FX.
+He is known for his work as part of Shaquille O'Neal's All-Star Comedy Jam, on HBO's All Def Comedy, and for his appearance in an episode of Atlanta on FX.

-Education
+Biography

 Powell attended the University of Louisiana at Monroe, and has a master's degree in political science from Texas Christian University.

-Career

-Political

-In his career in politics, he was Deputy Chief of Staff to the mayor of his hometown, Monroe, Louisiana; Special Assistant to Louisiana Governor Bobby Jindal, and Chief of Staff to Secretary of Labor Johnny Myles Riley.
+He was Deputy Chief of Staff to the mayor of his hometown, Monroe, Louisiana; Special Assistant to Louisiana Governor Bobby Jindal, and Chief of Staff to Secretary of Labor Johnny Myles Riley.
+Powell serves as president and executive director of his grandfather's foundation.